b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Probability properties - summary {#sec:statistics_intro_probability_summary}

 The above was my interpretation of the probability properties explained on biological examples instead of standard fair coins tosses.
 Let's sum up of what we learned.
-I'll do this on a coin toss examples, you compare it with the examples from Q&A above.
+I'll do this on a coin toss examples (outcome: heads or tails), you compare it with the examples from Q&As above.

 1. Probability of an event is a proportion (or fraction) of times this event happens to the total amount of possible distinctive events.
    Example: $P(heads) = \frac{heads}{heads + tails} = \frac{1}{2} = 0.5$